James P. Cain: Early life, education, and family

 Cain was born and raised in High Point, North Carolina.
 He earned a B.A. degree in Politics and a J.D degree from Wake Forest University, where he was a member of Sigma Chi fraternity.

-In 2016, Alexander Pinczowski, who was married to Cain's daughter Cameron, was killed during a March 22, 2016 ISIS Bombing of the Brussels-National Airport.
+In 2016, Alexander Pinczowski, who was engaged to Cain's daughter Cameron, was killed during a March 22, 2016 ISIS Bombing of the Brussels-National Airport.
 Cain subsequently acted as the representative of the Pinczowski family, providing the press with Facebook posts from Sascha Pinczowski (also killed in the bombing), a Dutch national and sister of Alexander who had promoted open borders and welcoming of refugees into Belgium.

 Business career

 He was with the international law firm of Kilpatrick Stockton for 20 years, co-founding the firm's Research Triangle office in 1985.
 As a lawyer, Cain focused his legal practice on advising corporate and government clients on strategies relating to growth, economic development and community enhancement.

 Cain took a leave of absence from Kilpatrick Stockton from January 2000 to November 2002 to serve as the President and Chief Operating Officer of the National Hockey League Carolina Hurricanes and their parent company, Gale Force Holdings.
 He stepped down after the team went to the Stanley Cup Finals in 2002.
 He took another leave of absence in 2005 to become U.S. Ambassador to Denmark.
 He rejoined the firm in March 2009.

 Cain served in leadership positions for numerous civic and non-profit institutions, including the Raleigh Chamber of Commerce, Character Education Foundation, American Red Cross, American Diabetes Association, and Boy Scouts of America.
 He has chaired the Boards of the Food Bank of North Carolina, Communities in Schools of Wake County, and the Eastern North Carolina Chamber of Commerce.
 Cain was named "Business Leader of the Year" by Business Leader Magazine, received the John Ross Leadership Award from the Greater Raleigh Convention and Visitors Bureau, and received the National Outstanding Community Service Award from the American Diabetes Association in 2003.

 He has received numerous awards including "Business Leader of the Year", "John Ross Leadership Award", and "National Outstanding Community Service Award."

 In 2020, Delta Crescent Energy LLC, a company partnered by Cain and James Reese, a former officer in the Delta Force, signed an agreement with the Autonomous Administration of North and East Syria to develop oil fields in the region.

+As of 2026, Cain continues to serve as a Director for Alexandria Real Estate Equities, Inc., a position he has held since 2015.

 Political career

 Activism

-Cain served as Republican National Committeeman for North Carolina from 2003 to 2005, and served as Regional Chairman and the State Finance Vice Chairman for the Bush-Cheney 2004 Campaign.
+Cain served as Republican National Committeeman for North Carolina from 2003 to 2005, and served as Regional Chairman and the State Finance Vice Chairman for Bush's 2004 presidential campaign.
 He served as President Bush's Emissary to the Philippines for the inauguration of President Gloria Macapagal Arroyo in 2004.